11th A-P Regional Meeting

 The University occupies an historic 40 hectare holding of prime agricultural land on the bank of the Hawkesbury River - including 1 kilometre of river frontage gazetted in 1799.
 The farm complex is made up of a circa 1900's cottage, a series of timber framed farm buildings, silos and a historically significant water pumping tower.
 The space was refurbished in 2012 by TAFE pre-apprentices.
 The river banks has been revegetated by Western Sydney students as part of Education for Sustainability with support from Greening Australia with species commonly found in River Flat Eucalypt Forest, a listed Endangered Ecological Community.
 The space is now operated by Local Land Services used as their demonstration farm site.

 (opens in a new window), a global movement of community based organisation employing on-the-water advocates who patrol and protect of rivers, in 2011.
-This original initative has been renewed with a new collaborative working group since 2019/20 from Western Sydney University (comprising RCE Greater Western Sydney), Greater Sydney Landcare Network (GLSN) with Streamwatch and GLSN member groups: Cattai Hills Environment Network, Hawkesbury-Nepean Landcare Network and Hawkesbury Environment Network.
+This original initative has been renewed with a new collaborative working group since 2019/20 from Western Sydney University from Sustainability and Science (comprising RCE Greater Western Sydney), Greater Sydney Landcare (GSL) with Streamwatch and GSL member groups: Cattai Hills Environment Network, Hawkesbury-Nepean Landcare Network and Hawkesbury Environment Network.
 Our Waterkeeper

-(opens in a new window) group is focused on setting up a reinvigorated Waterkeeper Alliance, developing a river report card and enganging the community and place through citizen science.
+(opens in a new window) group is focused on setting up a reinvigorated Waterkeeper Alliance, developing a river report card and enganging the community and place through citizen science and capacity building.